David Ferrer: 2008–2009: Two consecutive Davis Cup titles

-Ferrer opened 2008 with a quarterfinal loss to unseeded Julien Benneteau of France in Auckland, where Ferrer was top seed.
+Ferrer opened 2008 with a quarterfinal loss to unseeded Julien Benneteau of France in Auckland.
 He reached the second week of the Australian Open, however, as the fifth seed, without dropping a set in the first three rounds.
 He then went on to defeat 22nd seed Juan Carlos Ferrero in four sets in the fourth round, before falling to third seed and eventual champion Novak Djokovic in the quarterfinals.
 On 25 February, Ferrer became world no. 4, despite losing in the second round in Rotterdam.

-On 20 April, he captured his first ATP title of the year, and the sixth in his career, when he defeated Nicolás Almagro in the final of Valencia.
+In April, he captured his first ATP title of the year, and the sixth in his career, when he defeated Nicolás Almagro in the final of Valencia.
 He saved three match points against Fernando Verdasco in the quarterfinals, and in the final, won the definitive set when he went down 5–2 in the third set, with two break points for Almagro.
-Ferrer arrived at the quarterfinals in the Monte Carlo Masters, losing against the eventual tournament champion Rafael Nadal, despite having five set points in the second set.
-In Barcelona the following week, Ferrer reached the final, after defeating Nicolás Lapentti, sixth seed Tommy Robredo, and fourteenth seed Stanislas Wawrinka.
+Ferrer reached the quarterfinals in the Monte Carlo Masters, losing against the eventual tournament champion Rafael Nadal, despite having five set points in the second set.
+In Barcelona, Ferrer reached the final, after defeating Nicolás Lapentti, Tommy Robredo and Stanislas Wawrinka.
 He again lost to Nadal in the final.
 Ferrer made it to the quarterfinals of the French Open, matching his previous best appearance in 2005.
-In his first two rounds, he defeated Steve Darcis and Fabrice Santoro.
+He defeated Steve Darcis and Fabrice Santoro.
 He then prevailed in two five-set matches over Lleyton Hewitt and Radek Štěpánek in the third and fourth rounds, respectively.
-He eventually fell to local favorite Gaël Monfils in four sets.
+He eventually fell to Gaël Monfils in four sets.

-Ferrer then began his grass-court season with another title at 's-Hertogenbosch in the Netherlands.
-He defeated Croatian Mario Ančić and Argentine Juan Martín del Potro en route to the final, where he won in straight sets over Frenchman Marc Gicquel.
+Ferrer began his grass-court season with another title at 's-Hertogenbosch in the Netherlands.
+He defeated Croatian Mario Ančić and Argentine Juan Martín del Potro en route to the final, where he won in straight sets over Marc Gicquel.
 This was his seventh career title and the first on grass.
 With this win, he became the second Spaniard (after Nadal) to win a grass-court tournament after a 36-year drought.
 At Wimbledon, Ferrer was seeded fifth.
-In the first round, he defeated Sergiy Stakhovsky, who forfeited the match while down in sets 2–0 and up 3–1 in the third set.
-In the second round, Ferrer defeated Russian Igor Andreev in four sets.
-He was then eliminated by Ančić in the third round in four sets.
+In the first round, he defeated Sergiy Stakhovsky, and Igor Andreev.
+He was eliminated by Ančić in the third round in four sets.